madmurphy/libconfini/MANUAL.md

 city	Paris
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This library has been born as a general INI parser for GNU, so the support of
+This library has been born as a general INI parser for [GNU][1], so the support
-most part of INI dialects has been implemented within it.
+of most part of INI dialects has been implemented within it.

 Especially in Microsoft Windows a more radical syntax variation has been
 implemented: the use of semicolon, instead of new lines, as delimiter between